 Homeowners with federally-backed loans that are in forbearance will be eligible for loan refinancing under new Federal Housing Finance Authority (FHFA) rules.
 However, you’ll have to meet certain conditions to qualify.

 The COVID-19 pandemic has done some serious damage to the nation’s economy, which has caused many homeowners to struggle with mortgage payments.
 In order to offer some relief, the CARES Act made it possible for homeowners with federally-backed mortgage loans to opt into forbearance plans.

 Forbearance provides immediate relief to homeowners who are struggling with their monthly mortgage payments by allowing them to hold off on these payments for a set period of time.
-And, to ensure these homeowners will still have the opportunity to take advantage of the current record low interest rates, the FHFA is now allowing homeowners whose loans were in forbearance to refinance to a lower rate.
+And, to ensure these homeowners will still have the opportunity to take advantage of the current historically low interest rates, the FHFA is now allowing homeowners whose loans were in forbearance to refinance to a potentially lower rate.